-A changed gameplan leads to Yovani Gallardo’s first win for the Mariners
+A changed game plan leads to Yovani Gallardo’s first win for the Mariners

 For Yovani Gallardo that came on Sunday in the Mariners’ 11-1 shellacking of the A’s.

 At the urging of pitching coach Mel Stottlemyre, Gallardo changed up his game plan in how we wanted to attack hitters and it yielded his best start and first win of the season.
-The right-hander tossed 6 1/3 innings, allowing one run allowed on four hits with a walk and seven strikeouts.
+The right-hander tossed 6 1/3 innings, allowing one run on four hits with a walk and seven strikeouts.

 “I’ve been feeling great in the previous starts,” he said.
 “It was just a matter of putting everything together.”